 $18.25 | 12 oz bag

-In recent years, the tiny village of Buziraguhindwa, Burundi, has become known for high-quality coffee—thanks in part to the work of Ramadhan Salum, the owner of the washing station where the town's coffee is processed.
+In recent years, the tiny village of Buziraguhindwa, Burundi, has become known for high-quality coffee—thanks in part to the work of Ramadhan Salum, the owner of the washing station where the town’s coffee is processed.
 In 2010, Counter Culture became the first buyer to work with Ramadhan, and we have worked with him and his dedicated staff ever since to create unique coffees like this one.
-This washed lot is elegant and boasts big flavors of tangerine, black tea, and fig.
+This washed lot showcases notes of black tea, grapefruit, and honey.